Extensions of homomorphisms between localities: Introduction

 \begin{customthm}{A.1} Let $\F$ be a saturated fusion system over $S$.
 If $(\L,\Delta,S)$ and $(\L^+,\Delta^+,S)$ are linking localities over $\F$ such that $\Delta$ and $\Delta^+$ are $\Aut(\F)$-invariant, then $\Aut(\L,\Delta,S)\cong \Aut(\L^+,\Delta^+,S)$.
 In the case that $\Delta\subseteq\Delta^+$ and $\L=\L^+|_\Delta$, a group isomorphism is given by

 \end{customthm}

 The reader is referred to Definition~\ref{D:RestrictionLocality} for the definition of the ``restriction'' $\L^+|_\Delta$.
 The above mentioned correspondence between transporter systems and localities (which we outline in Subsection~\ref{SS:TransLoc}) leads to a correspondence between linking systems and linking localities.
-Taking the restriction $\L^+|_\Delta$ corresponds in the world of transporter systems to taking the full subcategory with object set $\Delta$.
+Passing to the restriction $\L^+|_\Delta$ corresponds in the world of transporter systems to passing to the full subcategory with object set $\Delta$.
 Thus, we obtain the following theorem for linking systems.

 \begin{customthm}{A.2} Suppose $\F$ is a saturated fusion system.
 If $\T$ and $\T^+$ are linking systems associated to the same saturated fusion system $\F$ such that the object sets of $\T$ and $\T^+$ are $\Aut(\F)$-invariant, then $\Aut(\T)\cong\Aut(\T^+)$.
 In the case that $\T$ is a full subcategory of $\T^+$, a group isomorphism $\Aut(\T^+)\longrightarrow \Aut(\T)$ is given by restriction. \end{customthm}